lunaria-bee/warframe-primetracker/README.md

 # warframe-primetracker
 Database to track Prime acquisition in Warframe.
-This program never worked well to begin with, and will probably remain abandoned, as I haven't played Warframe regularly in years.
+This program will probably remain abandoned, as I haven't played Warframe regularly in years.

 ## Use
 Use instructions are given for a *nix environment, because I'm a fool who plays